Blueberry Crumble Pie

 Pies are a popular dessert and loved by many.
 In the summer, I also enjoy baking this triple berry pie with blueberries, raspberries and blackberries.
 The flaky lattice top crust is beautiful and delicious.
 For barbecues and Fourth of July parties, I bake these mini blueberry pies with star crust tops.

-As I mentioned before, the crumble topping for this recipe comes from my apple crumble pie.
+As I mentioned before, I use this crumble topping recipe in a few recipes including my apple rhubarb pie.
 It’s personally my favorite pie to enjoy all year round.
-If you want more blueberries, then this blueberry cobbler and blueberry crisp are must-try recipes!
+If you want more blueberries, then these blueberry cobbler and blueberry crisp are must-try recipes!

 Blueberry crumble pie is bursting with blueberry flavor that pairs so well with the oat crumble on top.
 Each bite has juicy sweet berries and a sweet crunch from the crisp topping.
 The only thing that makes this pie better is a scoop of vanilla ice cream on top.